Oldbury-on-Severn

+The village is the site of an Iron Age fort called Oldbury Camp.
+Older maps refer to this as a Roman camp and also refer to another Roman camp surrounding St Arilda's Church.

 Village attractions include a footpath near the river, a pub known as the Anchor Inn plus the village hall and two churches.
 It is also the home of Thornbury Sailing Club.

+The Anchor Inn is British heritage listed building.
+It was originally built as a mill house in the 18th century and rewindowed in the early 19th century.

 The parish church is dedicated to St Arilda, a local saint and martyr whose origins may lie in the fourth or fifth century.
 The church is on a small hill (35m asl at ST609919) and is an excellent viewpoint, and, for river travellers, waymark.